pkarsy/rfboot/README.md

 # rfboot

-Bootloader for Atmega328 over the air (OTA) using the TI CC1101 chip.
+# Atmega328 Bootloader for wireless (OTA) code uploads, using the CC1101 RF chip.

 Included :